 Most cheeses tend to have high sodium content that causes an increase in blood pressure.
-By increasing the amount of fluid retained by the body, blood pressure goes up.
-A good replacement for traditional cheeses is a variety without added sodium, which can now be found fairly easily in most grocery stores.
+By increasing the amount of fluid your body retains, blood pressure goes up.
+A good replacement for traditional cheese is a variety without added sodium, which you can now find fairly easily in most grocery stores.

 Most snack foods on the market usually contain a lot of sodium and fats that are bad for the body.
 Avoid eating fried foods, salted nuts, potato chips, French fries, pretzel sticks, and other similar snacks.